AlphaAwper/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Game was my second one week project during studies at Business Academy Southwest.
+My second one week project during studies at Business Academy Southwest.
 It was made using the template provided by teachers.